azeem-aslam-ch/azeem-aslam-ch/README.md

 ## 🌟 Highlight Projects

-1. ### 🏭 Object Detection for Additive Manufacturing Defects Using YOLO
+1. ### 🏭 Object Detection for Additive Manufacturing Defects CV

-A Streamlit-based application to detect defects in 3D-printed components using a YOLO object detection model.
+A Streamlit-based application to detect defects in 3D-printed components using a YOLO and CV object detection model.

 - 📤 Upload images
 - 🔍 Detect defects such as **cracking**, **stringing**, **layer shifting**, and more